 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of SDSU, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At SDSU, approximately 32% of students took out student loans averaging $6,485 a year.
-That adds up to $25,940 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At SDSU, approximately 31% of students took out student loans averaging $6,527 a year.
+That adds up to $26,108 over four years for those students.

 The student loan default rate at SDSU is 2.8%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do SDSU Graduates Make?bachelor's degree recipients from SDSU make around $51,000 per year during the early years of their employment.
-That's great news for SDSU students since it is 25% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do SDSU Graduates Make?students who graduate from SDSU with a bachelor's degree go on to jobs where they make an average salary of $51,000 in their early years.
+That's great news for SDSU students since it is 28% more than the average college graduate's salary of $39,802 per year.

 Location of San Diego State University

 Contact details for SDSU are given below.